 There are two main options when shipping a car to Alaska:

 - Standard land services via a car carrier all the way to Alaska, door-to-door.

 - Shipping via a vessel from a port in Washington to the port in Anchorage, AK; you have to pick up your vehicle from the port.

 When shipping a car to Alaska, our transport specialists advise customers to schedule their shipment as early as possible, or about at least two weeks in advance.
-This would be the ideal, however, people often book more than month in advance.
-We always the early birds that prices may change in the span of 30 days.
-Booking early does not mean you will get a lower rate.
-Demand and supply dictates the prices in the auto transport transport industry, along with other factors, and fluctuations usually happen on daily basis.
+This would be ideal, however, people often book more than a month in advance.
+We always tell the early birds that prices may change in the span of 30 days.

 How much does it cost to ship a car to Alaska?

 The cost to ship a car depends on several factors.
 Many people often think that car shipping rates depend on distance only, or maybe on the type of vehicle.
 However, this is not the case.
 Prices are very much affected by the fluctuations of the market.
 The cost could go up or down based on supply/demand situation, seasonality, vehicle make and model, type of carrier you choose, whether the car is running or not and of course the total distance.

 For an accurate car shipping quote to Alaska please request one on our website or call our logistics team.
 Below you will find some prices for shipping a vehicle from some major US cities to Alaska.